httpwg/http-extensions/draft-thomson-http-encryption.md

 header field.
 The method for key derivation depends on the parameters that are present in the header field.

-Note that different methods for determining input keying materal will produce different amounts of data.
+Note that different methods for determining input keying material will produce different amounts of data.
 The HKDF process ensures that the final content encryption key is the necessary size.